richardvanaalst/slider/README.md

 slider
 ======

-A slider for me getting to know JavaScript/jQuery.
+A simple JS slider using jQuery.

 //////////////////////////////////////////////////////